DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 * Use those project-level variables in the deploy settings.
 * In standard project settings, or any place else, set your standard values (a particular included library set? a particular project group? release versioning? etc.).

-Now to set up, the process is fast:
+To set up a new project for a Windows Service, the process is fast:
 * Clone Template-WinService and give new name
 * Fill in values in project-level variables.
 You know you're done when all the `UNDEFINED` values are gone.
 * Go back and change any other settings - if necessary.
 Maybe you are already done!

-If you have resources who are new to Octopus or who just don't work often with it, they might miss some important settings when setting up.
+If you have resources who are new to Octopus Deploy or who just don't work often with it, they might miss some important settings when setting up.
 Or they might miss standards that they don't know about.
 Cloning a project for them to edit will save everyone a lot of time.

 Also, if someone misses replacing an `UNDEFINED` value, it will be very visible after deployment in the process list, the IIS site names listing, etc.